helm-charts

 Configure and install the Currents Helm Chart once all the services are ready.

-1. Create required secrets for JWT auth and internal api
+1. Create required secrets for authentication and internal API

 2. Create a config file for the Currents Helm Charts values